LucilleGrant/Aperta-Veritas/README.md

 For example:

-> “This serves evaluator E's purpose P under conditions C” is relational.
+> â€œThis serves evaluator E's purpose P under conditions Câ€ is relational.

-> “This is useful” compresses E, P, and C.
+> â€œThis is usefulâ€ compresses E, P, and C.

 ## Core vocabulary